E-Heerschap/VirtualHideoutVagrant/README.md

 * For SSH issues, the private key for the VirtualHideoutVM (default provisioned) box is available in the repository.

-* If network issues occur, try building your own box and noting the MAC address of the first network adapter and adding `config.vm.base_mac="MAC_ADDRESS_HERE"` line to the Vagrant file
+* If network or SSH issues occur, try building your own box and noting the MAC address of the first network adapter and adding `config.vm.base_mac="MAC_ADDRESS_HERE"` line to the Vagrant file

 * The provisioning process assumes four cores are available for the compilation of the linux kernel.
 This may be problematic for some pcs.
 This can be changed by changing the -jx parameter of the make command in the Vagrant file for making the linux kernel.
 Replace x with the number of cores to use. -j1 is implies no parallel building.